lazaratan/lazaratan.github.io/_pages/about.md

 I am a member of the <a href='https://psi.toronto.edu/'>Probabilistic and Statistical Inference Group</a> supervised by <a href='https://psi.toronto.edu/~frey/'>Brendan Frey</a> and co-supervised by <a href='https://wanglab.ai/people.html'>Bo Wang</a>.
 Previously, I was a research intern at <a href='https://www.recursion.com/'>Recursion Pharmaceuticals</a> / <a href='https://www.valencelabs.com/'>Valence Labs</a>, <a href='https://www.deepgenomics.com/'>Deep Genomics</a>, and <a href='https://mila.quebec/en/'>Mila - Quebec AI Institute</a>.

 My research focuses on developing machine learning methods for deciphering and modelling complex dynamical systems from data, with a particular focus on computational biology and biological systems.
-My interests include (but are not limited to) generative modelling (flows and diffusion), dynamical systems, causality, single-cell biology, and proteins.
+My interests include generative modelling (flows and diffusion), dynamical systems, causality, single-cell biology, and proteins.

 Feel free to contact me for collaborations or if you have any questions about my work!